 SSH keys serve the role of secure transfer between services.
-In the case of Bitrise, it will ask for your permission to be authorized at your git source provider, e.g. GitHub.
+In the case of Bitrise, it will ask for your permission to be authorized at your git source provider, for example, GitHub.
 Read more about how to authorize Bitrise.

 The reason behind the need for being authorized, is that Bitrise has to have a working SSH connection to your repository to be able to clone it.
 There are several ways to make it work.
 Automatically, by adding it manually, or by using your own key.

-As the description tells, you are able to auto-add the key to the repository if you have admin rights for it.
-In any other case, you are able to copy the public key from here and add it to your repository at your provider.
+You need admin rights to the repository to be able to auto-add the key to it.
+In any other case, copy the public key from here and add it to your repository at your provider.

 The auto-add option will add the generated key as a read-only deploy key to your repository, it’s the best for your security.

-If you have private dependencies, you have to add the generated SSH key manually to your profile at your provider instead.
-That's because deploy keys are only valid for only one repository.
+If you have private dependencies or submodules, you have to add the generated SSH key manually to your profile at your provider instead.
+That’s because deploy keys are only valid for one repository.

 This option can be used if you also have the private key of the given user.
 You just have to paste the private key and Bitrise will be able to access the repositories.